Our staff will respond to your query promptly and provide detailed information to your questions.

 - Superior: Large double room in Björkliden, 1 night in a Deluxe Suite at the ICEHOTEL and superior room in Stockholm, Oslo and Tromsø

 - Bed & breakfast in Oslo, Kirkenes, Tromsø and Stockholm

-- Full board on board coastal voyage (Hurtigruten)
+- Full board on board on the Norwegian coastal voyage

 - Full board at Lyngen Lodge & 2 or 3 activities at Lyngen Lodge: Dogsledding, Frozen Lakes Adventures & Snow Shoes